 Certain persons at child-care operations are required to complete a background check, which may include a Central Registry (child abuse and neglect registry), FBI and a sex offender registry check.
 Background checks must be completed before a person provides direct care or has direct access to children in care and on a recurring basis thereafter.
 If a person has a history of abuse or neglect or has a criminal history, then the person may be prohibited from being at a child-care operation.

 Insurance coverage is an important protection for your business.
-Child Care Licensing requires applicants for a licensed child-care operation to obtain proof of coverage before Licensing issues a permit.
+CCR requires applicants for a licensed child-care operation to obtain proof of coverage before CCR issues a permit.
 See the Texas Administrative Code to learn more.